stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 While you only use { and } when you're creating a list, and @ when you expand a list, the "moo way" is that you do a whole lot of list creation and expansion.
 For example the "right" way to append to a list is:

 ```
-baz = {1, 2, 3, 4, 5};
+baz = {1, 2, 3, 4, 5} ;
 baz = {@baz, 6} ;
 ```

 baz will now contain {1, 2, 3, 4, 5, 6}

-What you are literally doing here is creating a new list that contains both the contents of the old list, baz, and the new value, 6, and then storing the reference to that new list in the variable name that baz, which previously used to store the reference to the old list.
+What you are literally doing here is actually two things, first creating a new list that contains both the contents of the old list, baz, and the new value, 6, and second then storing the reference to that new list in the variable name that baz, which previously used to store the reference to the old list.
 In a more longer form, it might look like this:

 ```
-baz = {1, 2, 3, 4, 5};
+baz = {1, 2, 3, 4, 5} ;
 bat = {@baz, 6} ;
-baz = bat
+baz = bat ;
 ```

 bat will now contain {1, 2, 3, 4, 5, 6} and